imunderthetree/NNMinst/README.md

 ## Model contract

-- Input shape: [1, 64, 64, 1]
+- Input shape: `[1, 64, 64, 1]`
-- Input type: float32
+- Input type: `float32`
+- Normalization: luminance in `[0.0, 1.0]`
-- Normalization: grayscale / 255.0 (dark ink on white)
+- Polarity: dark ink on white background
-- Output shape: [1, 10]
+- Output shape: `[1, 10]`
+- Output meaning: softmax probabilities for digit classes `0-9`

-## Notes
+## Notes and limitations

-- The exported model is a single-digit classifier.
-Multi-digit output is produced by the app's detector and cropper.
+- The TFLite model classifies one digit at a time; multi-digit output comes from app-side detection, cropping, and sorting.
-- Touching digits may be detected as a single region; leave spacing for best results.
+- Touching digits may be detected as one region, so spacing improves results.
+- Photo quality matters.
+Strong shadows, oblique angles, or low contrast can reduce segmentation quality even when the classifier performs well on clean crops.

 ## License